sec-conf-auth/Privacy-preserving-Post-quantum-Key-Escrow-System/PQAlgorithms/README.md

 | SPHINCS+           | Hash-based        | 1, 3, 5|32~64         |64~128     |7856~49856   |
 | GeMSS              | Multivariate-based| 1, 3, 5|352190~3135590|128~256    |258~600      |

- PQ KEM Algorithms：In the current round of NIST call, there are nine PQ KEM algorithms, which can be divided into three following groups.
+ **PQ KEM Algorithms**：In the current round of NIST call, there are nine PQ KEM algorithms, which can be divided into three following groups.

 ●	Lattice-based cryptosystems.
 The lattice problems that NIST PQ KEM algorithms depend on are Learning With Errors (LWE) [4], Ring Learning With Errors (Ring-LWE) [5] and Module Learning with Rounding (MLWR) problem [6] with different lattices.
 And the list of NIST PQ KEM algorithms includes KYBER, NTRU, SABER, FrodoKEM and NTRU Prime, which have similar advantages just like lattice-based PQ signature algorithms.